-Automatic Particle Counters (APC) are an accepted means for determining the size and size distribution of particulate contamination in fluids.
+Automatic particle counters (APC) are an accepted means for determining the size and size distribution of particulate contamination in fluids.
 Individual instrument accuracy is established through calibration performed with reference primary calibration suspensions or with secondary calibration suspensions.

 APCs are being utilized online to eliminate the need for sample containers, to provide increased accuracy, and to provide for a more rapid access to particle count information.
 A major application of online particle counting is for evaluating filtration efficiency of hydraulic filter elements during a multipass test as defined in ISO 16889.
-Depending upon the type of filter tested and the capabilities of the APC used, it might be necessary to dilute the samples before flowing through the sensor.
+Depending upon the type of filter tested and the capabilities of the APC used, it can be necessary to dilute the samples before flowing through the sensor.

 This document establishes procedures for validation of equipment for preparation of secondary calibration suspensions and for online counting of particles with or without dilution circuits, and the online calibration of APCs.
-It defines a procedure to match two or more particle counters that will improve the accuracy of particulate filtration efficiency as shown, for example in ISO 16889.
+It defines a procedure to match two or more particle counters with the intention of improving the accuracy of particulate filtration efficiency as shown, for example, in ISO 16889.